MatiasMinchaca/seo-analizer/README.md

 1.  **Configure the Audit (Optional):**
     - Open the `config.py` file.
-    - To enable the check for large images (which can be slow), set `ENABLE_IMAGE_SIZE_CHECK = True`.
-    - You can also adjust other thresholds like title length, word count, and image size limits.
+    - You can adjust thresholds like title length, H1 length, H2 length, word count, and image size limits.

 2.  **Execute the Script:**
     - Open your terminal or command prompt.